MarkD117/NexTech/README.md

 ### Edit Product

-To edit a product, site admins can click the aforementioned edit button and the product form will display prepopulated will the information pertaining to the specific product.
+To edit a product, site admins can click the aforementioned edit button and the product form will display prepopulated with the information pertaining to the specific product.
 An info message will appear informing the admin that they are editing a product.
 The admin can change any aspect of the products information and save the changes to the live site when finished.

 <p align="center">
     <img src="documentation/features/edit-product.png"/>